operator-framework/operator-sdk/website/content/en/docs/kubebuilder/operator-scope.md

 ### Configuring cluster-scoped operators with MultiNamespacedCacheBuilder

-- Add a helper function to get the environment variable value in the `main.go` file as done in the in the previous example (e.g `getWatchNamespace()`)
+- Add a helper function to get the environment variable value in the `main.go` file as done in the previous example (e.g `getWatchNamespace()`)
 - Use the environment variable value and check if it is a multi-namespace scenario:

 ```go